The First Slave

-Despite this, Johnson was not technically a slave, as most think of it.
+Despite this, Johnson was not technically a slave by the definition of the term in his era.
 He was simply required to serve the farmer for a time in exchange for room and board.
 However, like slaves, indentured servants could be sold or lent out to someone else, and, for the most part, they could be punished how those that owned their contracts saw fit.

 One of the biggest differences between slaves and indentured servants was that once the indentured servant’s contract was up, depending on the agreement made with the person paying for transport, often the former servant would be given some small compensation for their services to help them get their start as free individuals.
 This might include some amount of land, food (often a year’s worth), clothing, and tools.